RISHIT7/Apnea-Event-Classification/report/README.md

 ### **2. Technical Documentation**

-> to be made

-- **`technical_documentation.pdf`**: A detailed technical document describing the model architecture, preprocessing pipeline, and other technical aspects of the project.
-This document is intended for developers or researchers looking for a deeper understanding of the implementation.
+- **`technical_documentation.ipynb`**: A detailed technical document describing a simplified model and guide on running the project.
+A Kaggle file can be accessed [here](https://www.kaggle.com/code/rishitjakharia/isruc-technical-documentation).

 ### **3. Experimental Results**